Now, I realize making your own homemade yogurt could very well put you in the ranks as being superwoman, but let me assure you…

 What you will need:

-- A saucepan or Dutch Oven- large enough for 1/2 gallon of milk (I use this)
+- A saucepan or Dutch Oven- large enough for 1/2 gallon of milk (where to buy)

 - 1/2 cup plain yogurt (this is called your “starter”.
 Read the ingredients on your store-bought yogurt to be sure one of the ingredients is ACTIVE CULTURES.
 In order to make yogurt, you need these cultures or good bacteria.
 In the future, you can save a 1/2 cup of homemade yogurt as your starter)

 - 1/2 gallon of the best milk you can find.
 I have a difficult time getting my raw milk to always set properly.
-For making yogurt I buy whole milk from Natural by Nature.
+Please avoid using ultra-pasteurized milk.

 - 2 large towels